 Australia supports capacity building to implement international human rights standards globally and in the Asia-Pacific.

 Australia engages in bilateral dialogues with China, Vietnam and Laos.
-The Joint Standing Committee on Foreign Affairs, Defence and Trade recently conducted an Inquiry into Australia's Human Rights Dialogues with China and Vietnam.
+The Joint Standing Committee on Foreign Affairs, Defence and Trade conducted an Inquiry into Australia's Human Rights Dialogues with China and Vietnam in 2011–12.
 The Australian Government response to the inquiry was tabled on 20 June 2013.

-The Australian Government implements Human Rights Technical Cooperation Programs with China and Vietnam which support the work of the dialogues.
+The Australian Government implements Human Rights Technical Cooperation Programs with China, Laos and Vietnam which support the work of the dialogues.

 Regional Bodies and National Human Rights Institutions